Elir25/advice-generator/README.md

 [Read about CodeWomen](https://migracode.openculturalcenter.org/codewomen)

-This repository is used for the projects that are created for the CodeWomen coding sessions.
+This repository is used for the projects that are created for the :muscle: CodeWomen :computer: coding sessions.